 - Garnish: lemon wheel

-Add all ingredients except the soda water into a Collins glass with ice.
+Add the Midori, vodka and lemon and lime juices to a Collins glass with ice.

-Stir to combine, and top with the soda water.
+Stir to combine, then top with the soda water.

 Garnish with a lemon wheel.